Chem-Star/rinchem-api-integration/README.md

 https://login.salesforce.com/services/oauth2/token
 ```
 #### Authentication (Key -> Value) Mapping
-Please note that **key -> value** pairs are not pure json and sending this as a json body may not work.
+Please note that **key -> value** pairs are not pure json and sending this as a json body may not work, they should be passed as parameters in the address.
 If you are unsure of these values, please see the **My Credentials** section at the bottom of this page.
 <table>
 <tr><th>Key</th><th>Value</th></tr>
 <tr><td>"grant_type"	</td><td>"password"				</td></tr>